 compliance with the program.

-Between 2013 and 2015, EPA granted extensions to 7 or 8 small refineries each year.
+Between 2013 and 2015, EPA granted extensions to only a few small refineries each year.
 Then, in early

-retroactively exempted refineries, who can use them or sell them to other refineries for future compliance.
+retroactively exempted refineries, which sell them to other refineries or use them for future compliance.

-NBB has argued in Court that EPA has a duty to ensure the RFS volumes are made whole following the exemptions.
+NBB argues that EPA has a duty to ensure the RFS volumes it sets each year are made whole following the exemptions.

 To get more information on NBB’s advocacy efforts on the issue, please visit the National Biodiesel Board's website.